Safeguarding Adult Procedures

 - When making a referral it is helpful to have as much information about the children as possible to ensure that the right advice is given and the appropriate actions are taken.

-- Advice and support for professionals and members of the public can also be provided by a Social Worker within the Children’s Access Point: see Darlington Safeguarding Partnership website [link] for contact details.
+- Advice and support for professionals and members of the public can also be provided by a Social Worker by the Children's Initial Advice Team: see Darlington Safeguarding Partnership website [link] for contact details.

-- On occasions where there are concerns about the immediate risk of harm the referring agency should act quickly and contact Children’s Access Point (and the police where necessary) by telephone and follow the referral up in writing within 24 hours.
+- On occasions where there are concerns about the immediate risk of harm the referring agency should act quickly and contact Children’s Initial Advice Team (and the police where necessary) by telephone.

 - A Continuum of Need Level Indicators [link] framework has been produced as a guide to help determine at what level or by what agency any additional needs can be met.